chashik/Support/README.md

 - 3 types of employees: operator - processes all messages, manager - processes messages of age > (Tm), director - processes messages of age > (Td);
 - message queue as database table;
 - DBContext DI;
-- test console app with support user and employee emulators.
+- test console app with support user and employee simulators.